You Know You’re a Global Hobo When…

 You never seem to have enough pesos for a square meal, but you always have enough pesos for beer.

-Your passport and iPod are more valuable than the university degree you spent at least three years of your life studying for before throwing it out the window.
+Your passport and phone are more valuable than the university degree you spent at least three years of your life studying for before throwing it out the window.

 When the backpackers you’re staying at serves free breakfast, you know to shove as many pieces of bread and packets of jam in your pockets as possible.
 You’ll even take the cheese, and eat it in all its sweaty goodness hours later.